 ‘Anyone got anything to say to me?’ drawled the King.

 ‘Yes, I have!’ declared young Cov Patmore, jumping to his feet.
 ‘Take this, Mr Lear!
-There was a young man of Dunstable, Whose morals were wholly unstable…’
+There was a young man of Dunstable, Whose moral were wholly unstable…’

 ‘It ain’t Dunstable, kid.
 It’s Dunstable.
 Get wise…’